 The road hugs the Victorian coastline and is a stunning drive past coastal villages, beaches, waterfalls and rainforests.

-The highlight of the drive is the 12 Apostles, which are twelve limestone monuments that jut out from the Southern Ocean.
+The drive’s highlight is the 12 Apostles, limestone monuments that jut out from the Southern Ocean.

 16- The Three Sisters